SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 When adding a user to a organization or DMS, it was only possible to enter a email address with a domain extensions of maximum 3 characters.
 This has been updated now to support all domain extensions.

-#### 29 May 2024 - Enhancement - Admin - DMS overview failover pair offline status [ID_39694]
+#### 29 May 2024 - Enhancement - Admin - DMS overview Failover pair offline status [ID_39694]

-The DMS overview page will now correctly show the failover pair agent as offline when this is the case.
+The DMS overview page will now correctly show a Failover Agent as offline when appropriate.

 #### 27 May 2024 - Enhancement - Catalog - Updated deploy pop-up message with new style [ID_39663]